-To help you find a great-value plan to suits your needs, we’ve compiled a guide to what you should know about the changeover process before switching energy providers.
+To help you find a great-value plan, we’ve compiled a guide that details what you should know about the changeover process before switching energy providers.

 There are many benefits for those who switch energy providers at the right time.
 Moving homes is a common reason for changing providers, as it serves as a timely reminder to assess your current utility costs and discover what other options are available to you.

-Tip: Look for providers who can add value or consolidate your utility accounts, as this may lead to further discounts.
+Tip: Look for providers that can add value or consolidate your utility accounts, as this may lead to further discounts.

 You may face different barriers to switching energy suppliers, depending on which Australian state or territory you reside.